-- SQL relations are (multi-) sets of records, with no a priori bound on the number of records. - No such data structure exist in traditional procedural programming languages such as C++.
+- Philosophical differences in the data models used by SQL and programming languages - SQL relations are (multi-) sets of tuples, with no a priori bound on the number of tuples. - No such data structure exist in traditional procedural programming languages such as C++.
 (Though now: Python) - SQL language interfaces often support a mechanism called a cursor to handle this.